Eating Well As You Get Older

 If you're often constipated, ask your doctor for advice.
 Eating more foods that contain fiber like fruits, vegetables, and whole grains might help.
 Drinking plenty of fluids can also help prevent constipation.

 Physical activity can help keep your bowel movements more regular, too.
 Use of bulk-forming products or occasional use of laxatives can also help.
-Talk with your doctor to learn more these products.
+Talk with your doctor to learn more about these products.